Spring Reset Activities to Beat Winter Fatigue

 Contact local farmers

-I live for this time of year—especially hitting up local farmers for raw milk, eggs, and beef.
-Fargo’s right on the North Dakota-Minnesota line, so everywhere I turn, I find these friendly, hardworking folks selling amazing stuff at fairs (summer) or farms with solidarity prices that make you feel good about every bite.
+Hitting up local farmers for raw milk, eggs, and beef.
+Fargo’s right on the North Dakota-Minnesota line, so everywhere I turn, I find these friendly, hardworking folks selling amazing stuff at fairs (summer) or farms.

 Gardening